JohnSwiftC/rustdllproxy/README.md

 > Note, the `-p` argument can be used several times to unify several different DLLs into one.

 Before creating your crate, consider how you want the proxy DLL to interact with the original(s).
 A typical pattern is to append and underscore to the name of the original. ***THIS MUST BE DONE BEFORE GENERATING THE CRATE.*** The generated .def file will reference this name for forwarding behavior.
-This of course can be modified later, but current Cargo behaviour makes this a pain in the ass.
+This of course can be modified later, but current Cargo behavior makes this a pain in the ass.

 > Cargo will not rebuild if you change a .def file.
 Either force a rebuild or change something within lib.rs to force Cargo to take account of the updated .def